-Relationship counsellors provide couples with a safe non-judgemental environment to communicate with one another, and identify any underlying issues that may be causing them to argue, or feel disconnected.
+Relationship counsellors provide couples with a safe, non-judgmental environment to communicate with one another and identify any underlying issues that may be causing them to argue or feel disconnected.
 Couples may seek counselling to work on a range of different problems including infidelity or trust issues.

-Many young people who are going through a very difficult time can find it hard to see the light at the end of the tunnel and to look beyond the struggles they are facing at present.
-But Youth Workers are able to help them look towards a brighter, more positive future and show them that things can get better.
-There are many Youth Workers who have been through very trying times themselves, but have come out the other side and now want to help others do the same.
+Many young people who are going through a very difficult time can find it hard to see the light at the end of the tunnel and to look beyond the struggles they’re facing in the present.
+But youth workers are able to help them look towards a brighter, more positive future and show them that things can get better.
+There are many youth workers who have been through very trying times themselves but have come out the other side and now want to help others do the same.

-- If you’ve got relevant skills, experience and qualifications e.g. in careers guidance, probation, teaching or community development, then you can apply to be a Youth Support Worker.
-You will then be able to complete either an undergraduate or postgraduate degree whilst you’re working.
+- If you’ve got relevant skills, experience, and qualifications (e.g. in career guidance, probation, teaching, or community development), then you can apply to be a youth support worker.
+You’ll then be able to complete either an undergraduate or postgraduate degree whilst you’re working.

 Consulting is a great career role for professionals who have spent many years in a corporate environment building up extensive knowledge and experience.
 You might be surprised how valuable your skills can be to others…

 Consultants simply exchange their knowledge for money and mostly work for businesses that want access to specialist knowledge and advice.
 Many consultants work on a freelance basis and have regular clients – for example, a consultant might be called in every few months on a freelance basis by a local company or an individual who needs their website updating and will happily pay you to update it for them.
 Others, however, are hired by big businesses to help with specific projects or initiatives.